Charlie Blackmon Player Props: Rockies vs. Nationals

 Charlie Blackmon At The Plate

-- Blackmon is hitting .292 with two doubles, a home run and a walk.
+- Blackmon is batting .321 with two doubles, a home run and a walk.

-- Blackmon has gotten a hit in four of seven games this year (57.1%), with multiple hits twice.
+- In 62.5% of his eight games this season, Blackmon has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a home run in one of seven games, and in 3.7% of his plate appearances.
+- He has gone deep in one of eight games, and in 3.2% of his plate appearances.

-- Blackmon has picked up an RBI in two games this year, with multiple runs batted in once.
+- Blackmon has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored at least once three times this year (42.9%), including one multi-run game.
+- He has scored at least one run three times this season (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.